-Every hall at Loughborough has a Warden, they are there to provide support and guidance during your time in Halls, as well as providing a link to the University team.
-Below is a message from our Warden Paul Leaney introducing himself
+Every hall at Loughborough has a Warden team.
+Hall Warden teams can provide immediate pastoral care during your time in Halls as well as facilitating a link to the University team.
+Below is a message from our Warden, Bee King, introducing herself:

-There is also a team of subwardens to assist Paul and provide support during your time in Rigg-Rut.
+There is also a team of subwardens to assist Bee and provide support during your time in Rigg-Rut.